James Rowan O'Beirne: Personal life

 While recovering from his wounds at Chancellorsville, he married Martha Susannah Brennan in New York.
 His daughter, Gertrude was born in 1865.

 After the war, O'Beirne and his family remained in Washington where he received an appointment as Register of Wills in DC.
 His civil service career continued as Deputy United States Marshal and Acting Marshal during his superior's lengthy absences.
-He also worked as a journalist as the editor and publisher of The Washington Gazette, and served as the Washington correspondent for the New York Times and New York Herald.
+He also worked as a journalist, serving as the editor and publisher of The Washington Gazette and as the Washington correspondent for the New York Times and New York Herald.
 He also traveled west several times with the U.S. Army as a war correspondent for the Herald during the Indian Wars of the 1870s.
-In Washington he was active in the Grand Army of the Republic (GAR) and was well known among the political elites receiving a bust of Simon Bolivar from the Venezuelan government upon his departure from Washington.
+In Washington, he was active in the Grand Army of the Republic (GAR) and was well known among the political elites, receiving a bust of Simón Bolívar from the Venezuelan government upon his departure from Washington.

 In March 1889, fellow veteran and GAR member, President Benjamin Harrison appointed him Assistant Commissioner of Immigration at Ellis Island.
-He and hs family returned home with the appointment.
-During his tenure he frequently ran the facility when the Commissioner was in Europe.
+He and his family returned home with the appointment.
+During his tenure, he frequently ran the facility when the Commissioner was in Europe.
 He remained in that post for the duration of the Harrison administration.

 During the twenty-year project of publishing The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies, the federal government began reviewing the actions of veterans to recognize those that had performed actions worthy of the Medal of Honor.
-O'Beirne's conduct during the Battle of Seven Pines between May 31, 1862 – June 1, 1862, was deemed rating the award.
+O'Beirne's conduct during the Battle of Seven Pines between May 31, 1862 – June 1, 1862, was deemed deserving of the award.
 He received his medal in January 1891.